MaxRobinsonTheGreat/LifeEngine/README.md

 Organims can also rotate around a central pivot cell.
 This cell can never be removed by mutation, though it can change type.
 Movers rotate randomly when they change direction, and their rotation is not necessarily the same as their movement direction, ie, they aren't always facing the direction they are moving.
 Offspring of all organisms (including static ones) rotate randomly during reproduction.
 This rotation can be toggled in the simulation controls.

 ## Eyes and Brains
 Any organism can evolve eyes, but when an organism has both eyes and mover cells it is given a brain.
 The eye, unlike other cells, has a direction, which is denoted by the direction of the slit in the cell.
 It "looks" forward in this direction and "sees" the first non-empty cell within a certain range.
 It checks the type of the cell and informs the brain, which then decideds how to move.
 The brain can either ignore (keep moving in whatever direction), chase (move towards the observed cell), or retreat (move in the opposite direction of the observed cell).
 The brain maps different observed cell types to different actions.
-For instance, the brain will chase when it sees food or bait and retreat when it sees a killer cell.
+For instance, the brain will chase when it sees food and retreat when it sees a killer cell.
 These behaviors can mutate over time.

 ## Building